johnpaulwelsh/hakyll-movie-blog/posts/a-nightmare-on-elm-street.markdown

 * Fred Kreuger is hilarious, and his stretchy-arms in his first major scene are the funniest thing I've seen in a while.

-* Tina is a bitch and has the best death scene ever.
+* Tina is a jerk and has the best death scene ever.

 * Nancy is one of my favorite horror protagonists ever.
 She's smart, funny, and adorable.